CyberArk vs JumpServer: A direct comparison

 • Google Cloud Platform

-• Alibaba Cloud / Tencent Cloud
+• Alibaba Cloud and Tencent Cloud

 • On-premises VMware environments

-CyberArk's cloud integrations typically require the Secrets Hub module or custom connector configurations per cloud provider, adding both cost and maintenance overhead.
+CyberArk's cloud integrations typically require the Secrets Hub module or custom connector configurations per cloud provider, adding cost and maintenance overhead.

-Who Should Choose JumpServer
+Who should choose JumpServer

 JumpServer fits best when: